1:9

 Everyone laughed, no one raised their hand.

 “You see, Omnias are for kids,” said the professor.
-“Then it wears off after the same answer for anything.”
+“Then it wears off after you get the same answer for anything.”

 The entire class stared at her, all of them in clothes that had lines of color glowing on them.